AMWA-TV/info-004/docs/Introduction.md

 DNS resilience is clearly vital in this environment.
 There are a number of methods that can be used to achieve resiliency.

 1. Main and backup DNS servers.
 Hosts are provided with both DNS server addresses.
 This is simple, but requires end-points to have both IP addresses, and to be able to cut over, when the main server is not reachable.
 Depending on end-point implementation, there may be a delay between the time a DNS becomes unreachable, and a host cutting over.

  > Is this statement true?
 I guess the only delay is in the client timeout.
 So perhaps yes, but is that what you are referring to? - BG
+ >
+ > Have adjusted the previous paragraph, hope this is clearer - GP

 2. Multiple DNS servers run with a shared virtual address.
 This has the advantage of being very simple for the end-point - only a single IP address needs to be provisioned.
 The availability of this mode of operation is subject to it being supported by the DNS server.
 3. Multiple DNS servers can be implemented, running behind a load balancer.
 The load balancer presents only a single IP address to the end-points.